tonedefdev/terracreds/README.md

 Navigate to the `bin` directory and you should see the `terracreds.exe` binary.
 Copy this to any directory of your choosing.
 Be sure to add the directory on `$env:PATH` to make using the application easier.

 ## Initial Configuration
 In order for `terracreds` to act as your credential provider you'll need to generate the binary and the plugin directory in the default location that Terraform looks for plugins.
-Specifically, for credential helpers, and for Windows, the directory is `%APPDATA%\Roaming\terraform.d\plugins`
+Specifically, for credential helpers, and for Windows, the directory is `%APPDATA%\terraform.d\plugins`

 To make things as simple as possible we created a helper command to do this.
 All you need to do is run the following command in `terracreds` to generate the plugin directory, and the correctly formatted binary that Terraform will use:
 ```powershell